This tutorial will lead you through an exploration of OpenRefine and demonstrate how it can be used to interrogate and clean your dataset.

 To see all the records in your dataset, close the Facet and the Filter panels by clicking the small ‘x’ in the top left corners.
 The count should now indicate the full 1,372 records.

-- Choose Facet/Text Facet.
+- Choose Facet/Text Facet on the Type column.

 - Do you see anything wrong with this the beer types listed in the type panel?
 From a cursory examination, you might note that one of the Altbiers seems to have been misspelled.
 Small spelling mistakes in large datasets can become readily apparent even from this simple facetting.